BenAvery04/Task-Tracker-COMP3100/README.md

+## About

 This is the project repo for COMP3100 F24 term project.
+The purpose of the project was to test familiarity with Javascript, HTTP requests, unit tests and usage of database APIs such as MongoDB.
+CSS and page ascetics were not tested and were not accounted for in the creation of the project.
+The Grid/Kanban view was a required feature of the project however was not properly implemented before the submission deadline.
+The code remains identical to what was submitted for the course project.
+Attributions are listed in attributions.md.

  ## Layout
  All the necessary code files are included directly in the repo.
-Any documentation is in the doc folder.
 Test related files are in the tests folder.

- ## Arcitecture
+ ## Architecture
  `appClasses.mjs`: Includes all the classes required for the project
  `endpoints.mjs`: Includes functions for app.mjs http requests and generates html pages for client
  `dbAdapter.mjs`: Includes functions to interact with the mongo database